Azure/meta-azure-service-broker/docs/azure-sql-db.md

     }
   }
   ```
-NOTE: Servername cannot be empty or null.
-It can only be made up of lowercase letters 'a'-'z', the numbers 0-9 and the hyphen.
-The hyphen may not lead or trail in the name.

-NOTE: The 'allowSqlServerFirewallRule' object is optional.
-If present, ruleName and startIpAddress are mandatory.
-If endIpAddress is absent, it is assumed to be equal to startIpAddress.
-If sqlServerCreateIfNotExist is false, location and properties are optional.
+**NOTE:**

-NOTE: To see a list of collation values valid for use with Azure SQL Database, use this query:
+  * To see a list of collation values valid for use with Azure SQL Database, use this query:

+    ```
     SELECT name, description
     FROM fn_helpCollations()
+    ```

-NOTE: If you want to set more child parameters in sqldbParameters, see details here: https://msdn.microsoft.com/en-us/library/azure/mt163685.aspx
+  * If you want to set more child parameters in sqldbParameters, see details here: https://msdn.microsoft.com/en-us/library/azure/mt163685.aspx

->**NOTE:** Please remove the comments in the JSON file before you use it.
+  * Please remove the comments in the JSON file before you use it.

 3. Check the operation status of creating the service instance